AlexC-G/3D-MAN/README.md

 </p>
 Qualitative results of 3D-MAN registration in Experiment 3.
 Note that the method uses the origi-nal mesh triangles but point clouds were used only in this figure for an improved visualization.
 Source and target meshes are represented in red and blue, respectively. a) Registration of two meshes from the same subject. b) Registration of two meshes from the same subject but with different scale. c) Registration of two meshes from different subjects at the same scale. d) Regis-tration of two meshes from the different subjects at different scales.<br><br>

+## Acknowledgments
+This work is supported by the National Institute of Dental & Craniofacial Research (NIDCR) of the National Institutes of Health (NIH) under Award Number R01DE032681.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH. <br>

 ## Citation
 This work will present in the Workshop on GRaphs in biomedicAl Image anaLysis ([GRAIL2024](https://grail-miccai.github.io/#program)) from MICCAI2024 and it will publish in the workshop proceedings volume.
 If you use this code or ideas from our paper, please cite our paper:<br> <br>
 * Mesh registration via geometric feature homogenization and offset cross-attention: application to 3D photogrammetry<br>